-Our DropOff Box is a secure location for the collection of assignments handed in outside of class.
-It is a small receptacle located in the wall to the lower left of the Main Office counter window and is clearly marked.
+Our DropOff Box is a secure location for the collection of assignments handed in outside of class time.
+It is a small receptacle located in the wall near the elevators of the 5th floor in South Ross Building.
 All assignments are date stamped and placed in the appropriate faculty mailboxes.
-Before leaving assignments students must include the following:
+As there is only one drop box for all DLLL faculty members, it is critical that prior to leaving assignments students include the following:

 - Professor's or TA's name